kgrid/specs/docs/packaging.md

 - `koio:hasPayloadManifest` (Proposed) a path to a manifest file that describes the files in the payload.

 ### Service Description
 The Service Description is an [OpenAPI 3](http://spec.openapis.org/oas/v3.0.3) document that describes the services (endpoints) implemented by the knowledge object.
-Each path should correspond to an element in the Deployment Descriptor (which describes the implementation of the endpoint).
-Each path should describe the request and response characteristics of the endpoint exposed by the API.
+Each path <conform>should</conform> correspond to an element in the Deployment Descriptor (which describes the implementation of the endpoint).
+Each path <conform>should</conform> describe the request and response characteristics of the endpoint exposed by the API.
-- The OpenAPI Server endpoint should use a relative URL that matches the knowledge object identifier.
-(URLs are relative to the server the service.yaml was fetched from; `servers` element should point to `/naan/name`).
+- The OpenAPI Server endpoint <conform>should</conform> use a relative URL that matches the knowledge object identifier.
+(URLs are relative to the server the service.yaml was fetched from; `servers` element <conform>should</conform> point to `/naan/name`).
 - Has an API version, NOT a code version
-- Should describe the schemas for the inputs and outputs
+- <conform>should</conform> describe the schemas for the inputs and outputs
 - Add `x-kgrid-activation` for each path with deployment information (deprecated in favor of Deployment Description)
-- Service paths may be multi-level (e.g. `/welcome/hello/howdy`)
+- Service paths <conform>may</conform> be multi-level (e.g. `/welcome/hello/howdy`)

 ### Deployment Description
 ```